metrica-sports/codeball/docs/format-for-play.md

 ![image.png](https://storage.googleapis.com/slite-api-files-production/files/967dd7e4-6d86-4a07-9acc-3df7ba14438c/image.png)

-Once you create a Tag Group, and associate a Tag with it, the tag associated to a group will always be organised based no that group.
+Once you create a Tag Group, and associate a Tag with it, the tag associated to a group will always be organized based no that group.

 An important point.
 Players and Team codes, for example **ESPBCN** or **P030** can be used as tags directly.
 So no need to create tags for teams and players.
 Just use them as any other tags you have created.